samumantha/2021-03-17-testing-hackathon/left_column.md

 - 9:20 - 12:00
   Project work with mentors
 - 12:00 - 12:30
-  Summary of progress made and lessons learned
+  Presentations of progress made and lessons learned

 ### Location

-The workshop will be held online, participant links will be sent to registered participants.
+The hackathon will be held online, a Zoom link will be sent to accepted participants.

 ### Price